- > When is Amazon Prime Day 2020?

 Be sure to cancel your subscription before your free trial ends to avoid being charged, unless of course you find yourself enjoying it!
 Find out more about how to cancel your subscription properly here.

 If you've previously had a free trial of Amazon Prime, you might be surprised to hear that you can do so again if it has been more than a year since your last trial.

-Amazon Prime Day tips
+Amazon Prime Day quick tips

-Make sure your payment and shipping information is up to date now to be ready to make quick purchases on the day.
+- Make sure your payment and shipping information is up to date now to be ready to make quick purchases on the day.

-Consider turning on Amazon's 1-click purchase option.
+- Consider turning on Amazon's 1-click purchase option.

-Use the Watch this Deal button on upcoming deals you see on Amazon's website, to make sure you don't miss them.
+- Use the Watch this Deal button on upcoming deals you see on Amazon's website, to make sure you don't miss them.

-Join the Waitlist for products that say 100% claimed, because people often change their minds and don't buy.
+- Join the Waitlist for products that say 100% claimed, because people often change their minds and don't buy.
 You'll get a notification to alert you if more become available.